HJLQuQ/CMSE202-League/README.md

 The prediction model based on the decision tree can reach 97.386% accuracy

 In the final distribution of importance, it can be seen that the number of towers plays a crucial role in winning or losing a match, followed by earnded gmp, team death and team kills

+Linear and Logistic Regression: Zhoufan Yu

+1. Using the regional statistics data from Oracle Elixir in year 2022, we applied the Logistic regression classifier to predict the winning ratio of each team in their own regions.
+The predicted probabilities that are greater than 80 are considered winning.
+The training error of the model is: 0.0171, and test error is: 0.0224.

+2. Using the tournament statistics data in the Worlds (https://gol.gg/teams/list/season-ALL/split-ALL/tournament-World%20Championship%202022/), we were able to build the linear regression model to predict the tournament winning ratio.
+The model MSE is 0.0127

+3.Eventually, the results of knocked-off stage can be predicted by using the weighted winning ratio, which is consist of 70% weights of the tournament and 30% weights of the regional winning ratio.